Frequently Asked Questions

 Reservations are HIGHLY recommended.
 Walk-ins are welcome on a first-come-first-serve basis, but our reservations do get access to the park first if we have a high volume of people in the park.
 Also, we do periodically take full site rentals for groups, and we wouldn’t want you to show up wanting to climb after a long drive to discover we are completely booked.
 When in doubt, give our office a call or shoot us an email.
 If you have a larger group, you may also qualify for some of our discounts, but you must book ahead of time with us or online to receive the discounts.

-In the fall, we do reserve the right to close the park early due to a lack of reservations and/or questionable weather.
-We will not close if we have reservations for that, but to ensure you can climb when you plan to arrive, make your reservation online ahead of time.
+We do reserve the right to close the park early due to a lack of reservations and/or questionable weather.
+We will not close if we have reservations for that time slot typically unless it is a question of safety while climbing, but to ensure you can climb when you plan to arrive, make your reservation online ahead of time.

 What are your safety standards?